 What's the best approach to marijuana stock investing?
 Follow these seven key steps to become a successful cannabis investor:

-- Understand the types of marijuana products
+- Understand the various types of marijuana products.

-- Monitor changing industry dynamics closely
+- Monitor changing marijuana industry dynamics.

-1. Understand the types of marijuana products
+1. Understand the various types of marijuana products.

 There are two broad categories of cannabis products: